BMIservices/forkDockerAlpineOracleJREjenkins/README.md

 You can run builds on the master (out of the box) buf if you want to attach build slave servers: make sure you map the port: ```-p 50000:50000``` - which will be used when you connect a slave agent.

-<a href="https://registry.hub.docker.com/u/maestrodev/build-agent/">Here</a> is an example docker container you can use as a build server with lots of good tools installed - which is well worth trying.
+[Here](https://registry.hub.docker.com/u/maestrodev/build-agent/) is an example docker container you can use as a build server with lots of good tools installed - which is well worth trying.

 # Passing JVM parameters